tushara04/YSP2025_TDCS/README.md

 ---
 ## Instructions
-First, identify your computer's operation system (OS).
-Click on whatever OS you are running on:
+First, identify your computer's operation system (OS) from the list below and click on it.
 1. [Windows](#windows)
 2. [macOS](#macOS)
-3. [Manual Installation](https://github.com/tushara04/YSP_Day1/blob/main/Manual-Installations.md): if the script does not work for you for some reason, or you have some other OS installed, you can run a manual installation, which provides a checklist for all the software and packages to be installed.
+3. [Manual Installation](https://github.com/tushara04/YSP_Day1/blob/main/Manual-Installations.md): if the script does not work for you for some reason, or you have some other OS installed, you can run a manual installation, which additionally provides a checklist for all the software and packages to be installed.

 ### Windows
 To run the setup script on your Windows system: